Introduction

 In this subphase, you will implement the XMODEM file transfer

-protocol in the xmodem
+protocol in the xmodem library in the xmodem/ skeleton

 subdirectory.
 You will primarily be working in